Prince George’s Co. fourth gun homicide since Friday | WTOP

 When officers arrived at the scene, they found a man on the ground suffering from multiple gunshot wounds.
 He was pronounced dead on the scene.

-WTOP can confirm at least 6 nonfatal shootings have been reported in the county since Friday.
+WTOP can confirm at least 6 nonfatal shootings have been reported in Prince George’s county since Friday.